rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 - **Boundaries to the context**, and each context has its own Ubiquitous Language.
 Beyond the boundaries, the language changes and terms no longer carry the same meaning.
 - **Splitting of business domain into a web of interconnected contexts**, each context has its own architecture and implementation.

 Through the use of Bounded Contexts, we remove ambiguity and duplication in the software.
 Breaking down the domain into contexts simplify design of software modules, and provides an approach to integrating external components.
-Here is how we may visualise the problem and solution space:
+Here is how we may visualize the problem and solution space:

 {% include figure image_path="/assets/images/screenshots/bounded-context-problem-solution-space.png" alt="" caption="Mapping from Problem Space to Solution Space" %}